Dvisacker/ethereum-inspector/README.md

 ## TODO

 ### Improvements
-- Optimizations
+- Optimizations:
-      * Some hypersync queries are repeated
+  - Some hypersync queries can be batched
-      * Promise.all instead of looping awaits
+  - Promise.all instead of looping awaits
-      * Treat related wallets with high tx counts differently (skip costly analysises)
+  - Treat related wallets with high tx counts differently (skip costly analysises)
-      * Detect known contracts by bytecode to avoid calling etherscan (also faster)
+  - Detect known contracts by bytecode to avoid calling etherscan (also faster)
 - Config file with options:
-     * Threshold of txns to be considered a related wallet
+  - Threshold of txns to be considered a related wallet
-     * Whether inflows are considered when determining related wallets.
+  - Whether inflows are considered when determining related wallets.
-     * Max number of interact contracts (currently 10)
+  - Max number of interact contracts (currently 10)
-     * etc.
+  - etc.
 - Improved heuristic for related wallets.
 - Check if there is way to use Nansen/Etherscan free
 - Cache last analysis selected options